tstmedia/find_as_hashes/README.markdown

 * `last_as_hash` works similarly to `last`, but returns a hash of the last matching record.

+## Usage

+To enable the use of these methods, simply add this line to the top of your ActiveResource class.

+`require 'active_resource/find_as_hashes'`

 ## Examples

     > User.all_as_hashes(:active => 1)